-Beginning July 1, 2015, Oahu businesses will be prohibited from providing single-use plastic checkout bags and non-recyclable paper bags to their customers at the point of sale for the purpose of transporting groceries or other merchandise.
-The ENV is assigned the responsibility to implement and enforce the ban.
-Nearly 10,000 potentially-affected businesses were notified of the ban and were asked to return a compliance forms indicating how they plan to comply with it.
-Businesses will be inspected and required to submit compliance forms on an annual basis.
+Since July 1, 2015, Oahu businesses have been prohibited from providing single-use plastic checkout bags and non-recyclable paper bags to their customers at the point of sale for the purpose of transporting groceries or other merchandise.
+ENV is responsible for implementing and enforcing the ban.
+Prior to the ban's effective date, ENV mailed compliance surveys and tip sheets to approximately 10,000 potentially-affected businesses and asked the businesses to return the forms and indicate how they planned to comply with the ban.
+ENV mailed the forms again in 2016 and businesses are being inspected for compliance.